-The TIE Podcast Summer Session: A Conversation with Steven S. Rogers
+The TIE Podcast Fall Session Preview: A Conversation with Martha S. Jones

 The TIE Podcast “Summer Session” debuted today.
 In this episode, TIE’s editor in chief Alexia Hudson-Ward speaks with Steven S. Rogers, retired MBA Class of 1957 Senior Lecturer in General Management at Harvard Business School and author of the new book A Letter to My White Friends and Colleagues: What You Can Do Right Now to Help the Black Community.

 The episode features a compelling series of questions for Steven, whose responses are delivered with the urgency and depth we need to hear.
 Leading with a question on why it is important for Black Americans to receive reparations from the US government, Alexia then asks Steven to describe the disparities in net worth between white and Black America, why it is important that we remain accountable and responsible today for history’s failings, and teaching “financial apartheid” as part of the undergraduate financial literacy curriculum.
 Tough questions, incredibly direct and thought-provoking answers—this is a must-hear episode.

 It is my position that the only way that Black people can catch up is by the federal government actually giving reparations to Blacks.
 I believe that over 50 percent of the Black problems or the problems between Blacks and whites today—the foundation of those problems is this wealth disparity.
 And the wealth disparity was created by the federal government and, in fact, the federal government … did a phenomenal job … in creating this wealth disparity with the redlining, the Black codes, and then 246 years of slavery.

 On the disparity between white and Black net worth: